ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 - Changing the column names into a more human-readable form

 Well done!
 Now it is time to test your skills with a few multiple choice questions!

+Questions:
+1. How can I view the **first 7 rows** of a dataframe called `df`?
+2. How can I read a tab-separated file?